-- a.
-For contracts for public improvements with significant components that are inherently complex and are also complex to procurement methods subject to the conditions described in ORS 279C.400 and conditions enumerated in this exemption. - b.
-Definitions.
+- A. For contracts for public improvements with significant components that are inherently complex and are also complex to procure through competitive bid, the district may, at its discretion, use RFP competitive procurement methods subject to the conditions described in ORS 279C.400 and conditions enumerated in this exemption. - B. Definitions.
 For purposes of this exemption only: "Complex Systems" are defined as those systems which incorporate the procurement of materials or other components which are difficult, if not impossible, to create in an "equal" specifications basis for competitive bid.
 Examples of such systems include but are not limited to, contracts for supplying and installing computerized controls for building heating, venting, air conditioning systems; and contracts for artificial surface outdoor multipurpose athletic fields.
 "Significant" is intended to mean something more than de minimus, but not necessarily the majority of the project as determined by cost.